ltkong218/FastFlowNet/README.md

 ![](./data/fastflownet.png)

-## Optical Flow Performance
-Experiments on both synthetic [Sintel](http://sintel.is.tue.mpg.de/) and real-world [KITTI](http://www.cvlibs.net/datasets/kitti/) datasets demonstrate the effectiveness of proposed approaches, which consumes only 1/10 computation of comparable networks ([PWC-Net](https://github.com/NVlabs/PWC-Net) and [LiteFlowNet](https://github.com/twhui/LiteFlowNet)) to get 90\% of their performance.
-In particular, FastFlowNet only contains 1.37 M parameters and runs at 90 or 5.7 fps with one desktop NVIDIA GTX 1080 Ti or embedded Jetson TX2 GPU on Sintel resolution images.
+## NVIDIA Jetson TX2
 Optimized by [TensorRT](https://developer.nvidia.com/tensorrt), proposed FastFlowNet can approximate real-time inference on the Jetson TX2 development board, which represents the first real-time solution for accurate optical flow on embedded devices.
 For training, please refer to [PWC-Net](https://github.com/NVlabs/PWC-Net) and [IRR-PWC](https://github.com/visinf/irr), since we use the same datasets, augmentation methods and loss functions.
 Currently, only pytorch implementation and pre-trained models are available.
 A demo video for real-time inference on embedded device is shown below, note that there is time delay between real motion and visualized optical flow.

 ![](./data/tx2_demo.gif)

+## Optical Flow Performance
+Experiments on both synthetic [Sintel](http://sintel.is.tue.mpg.de/) and real-world [KITTI](http://www.cvlibs.net/datasets/kitti/) datasets demonstrate the effectiveness of proposed approaches, which consumes only 1/10 computation of comparable networks ([PWC-Net](https://github.com/NVlabs/PWC-Net) and [LiteFlowNet](https://github.com/twhui/LiteFlowNet)) to get 90\% of their performance.
+In particular, FastFlowNet only contains 1.37 M parameters and runs at 90 or 5.7 fps with one desktop NVIDIA GTX 1080 Ti or embedded Jetson TX2 GPU on Sintel resolution images.

 Some visual examples on several image sequences.